dwyl/mvp/README.md

 that covers our basic "***Capture, Categorize, Complete***" [**workflow**](https://github.com/dwyl/product-roadmap#what). <br />
 It is well-documented, tested
-and easy for a _complete beginner_ to run & understand.
+and easy for a beginner to run & understand.

 The idea is to _ship_ this App to [Heroku](https://github.com/dwyl/app/issues/231)